 ANZ New Zealand adopts a conservative approach to determine its funding capacity.
-Funding capacity limits are determined at the Ultimate Parent Bank level and allocated to individual sites based on their requirements.
 Annually, a funding plan is approved by the Bank's Board.
-The plan is supplemented by monthly updates and is linked to ANZ New Zealand's three year strategic planning cycle.
+The plan is supplemented by regular updates and is linked to ANZ New Zealand's three year strategic planning cycle.